The People of the PMag Lab

 Allison is studying lunar magnetic anomalies and radiation shielding.
 Magnetic anomalies below the Moon's surface can produce "mini-magnetospheres" which can provide shielding from incoming space radiation, similar to how Earth's magnetic field protects us.
 She is working to determine the implications this may have on human lunar missions.

-Allison is a junior in Applied Physics.
-Outside of research, she is the president of Gender Minorities in Physics (GMiP) at Purdue, and her interests include participating in K-12 science outreach, reading fantasy, playing cozy video games, and hiking.
+Allison is a senior in Applied Physics.
+Outside of research, she is the president of Gender Minorities in Physics (GMiP) at Purdue, and her interests include participating in K-12 science outreach, reading fantasy books, playing cozy video games, and hiking.

 Henry Lee, Undergraduate Researcher